reallocf/Algorithms_Course_Spring_2017/README.md

 You can also ask questions (or, more likely, correct me) using pull requests.

-Or you can slack me at csummers if you'd rather!
+Or you can slack me at csummers if you'd rather.